RESBI/Complex-number-library/README.md

 # What's this?
-### ..This is a complex number library written in Haskell
+### This is a complex number library written in Haskell

 # Why I wrote this?
 ### 1, Practising Haskell (but I don't think this lib can trully improve my skill).